the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 For Windows users be sure to double check step 3 to make sure the drivers were properly installed

-For windows 7 users see the below link for driver installation instructions
+For Windows 7 users
 ----

+Windows 7 is an older OS and requires manual installation of drivers so see this link for driver installation instructions.

 https://github.com/the-expanse/SideQuest/wiki/I-Have-Windows-7,-can-i-use-SideQuest%3F